Play and learning at home

 Children with additional support needs

-Learners with complex additional support needs – there is a bank of ‘parent friendly’ resources on the Education Scotland website.
+There is a bank of ‘parent friendly’ resources on the Education Scotland website for learners with complex additional support needs.

 Dyslexia Scotland has information about the most useful iPad Apps for learners with dyslexia / reading and writing difficulties.